Blog

 What Anticipatory Routing actually does: decide using the source-point geometry, not the destination-point geometry.
 It accepts a small loss in apparent accuracy in exchange for temporal consistency between charts.
 If the chart the router sees and the chart the token actually lives on disagree at the same instant, then have the router look at a more stable, slower-changing chart.

 The neat part is V4 makes this reactive.
-Loss starts shaking, the mechanism kicks in.
-Max Ma calls this "treating geometric misalignment as a detectable, correctable event."
+Loss starts shaking, the mechanism kicks in — "treating geometric misalignment as a detectable, correctable event."

 3.3 mHC — make the residual a non-expansive map